2FA - FAQ for employees

 Check their signal and wait at least 10 minutes.
 If you still don't get a text you can log in using the recovery code that you're asked to note down and keep safe when they first set up your 2FA.

-If you lose this recovery code, your employer can reset your 2FA so you set it up again.
+If you lose this recovery code, you need to have your 2FA reset.

 Why am I asked to use 2FA when my employer doesn't have it enabled?